tr-igem/esmuflily/docs/internals.md

 *   CP (integer): Code point of the absolute dynamic glyph.

-Note: The interpretation of names for `\\ekm-dynamic` is subtly different from other DEFINITION strings.
+Note: The interpretation of names for `\\ekm-dynamic` is slightly different from other DEFINITION strings.
 A dynamics symbol is either a single glyph or a sequence of glyphs for each letter, but not for keys of two or more letters.